|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Republic at Farmingdale, NY.
-Delivered to the U. S. Army.
+Delivered to the U. S. Army Air Force (USAAF) as .
 Disassembled and shipped overseas to Australia and reassembled.

-On October 29, 1944 took off on a ferry flight, got lost and ran short on fuel.
-Force landed gear up north of Weipa on the beach along with P-47D "Tojo Special" 42-23249.
+On October 29, 1944 took off on a ferry flight and became lost, low on fuel and force landed with the landing gear retracted on the beach to the north of Weipa along with P-47D "Tojo Special" 42-23249.

-During December 1944, a US Army demolition team blew up the wreckage.
+During December 1944, a U. S. Army demolition team blew up the wreckage.